Firedrake/discourse-dice-roller/README.md

 - R - Red, challenge die
 - W - White, force die

+Also `[m44 X]`, Memoir '44 battle dice.
+X is the number of dice to roll.

 ## Installation

  * Add the plugin's repo url to your container's app.yml file